 \section{The symplectic Floer homology of a mapping class}

 In this section, we will review Cotton-Clay's computation of the symplectic Floer homology of a mapping class.
 We will work over $\mathbb F=\mathbb Z/2\mathbb Z$.

 Let $\Sigma$ be a closed, oriented, connected surface with an area form $\omega$ and $g(\Sigma)\ge2$.
 Let $\phi$ be an area-preserving diffeomorphism of $\Sigma$, such that all fixed points of $\phi$ are non-degenerate, and $\phi$ satisfies a monotonicity condition.
+The existence of such diffeomorphisms was proved in \cite{Seidel}, see \cite[Lemma~7]{Seidel} and the paragraph before it.
 The symplectic Floer chain complex $CF_*^{\mathrm{symp}}(\phi)$ is an $\mathbb Z/2\mathbb Z$--graded vector space over $\mathbb F$, which is freely generated by the fixed points of $\phi$.
 The differential $\partial$ counts holomorphic disks satisfying certain conditions.
 A fixed point $y$ appears in $\partial x$ for another fixed point $x$, only if $x$ and $y$ are Nielsen equivalent.
 So $CF_*^{\mathrm{symp}}(\phi)$ naturally splits as a direct sum over all Nielsen classes.

 Seidel \cite{Seidel} proved that $HF_*^{\mathrm{symp}}(\phi)$ only depends on the mapping class $h$ of $\phi$, so one can define

 to be the symplectic Floer homology of the mapping class $h$.
 The symplectic Floer homology of mapping classes was extensively studied in \cite{Gautschi,CC}.